 This is another role play website in which students learn to use artwork to tell a story.
 This is a very good website to teach a single concept, however, it is short lived.
 Gifted students will not stay here long, but will get a good bit of value from it.
 One nice thing is that when the student finishes this, there are links to others similar that they can jump to themselves.
 On a scale of 1-10 I give it an 8.

 This is a very good art history website.
-The best thing about this site is the comprehensive art history time line with dates and other moments in history that are corresponding.
+The best thing about this site is the comprehensive art history timeline with dates and other moments in history that are corresponding.
 It also features architectural drawing lessons, as well as technique demonstrations and comprehensive artist studies.
 This is a good starting website for the child that is truly serious about art.
-It is somewhat limited in the amount of lessons that it features, but there are quite a few and they are top quality.
+It is somewhat limited in the number of lessons that it features, but there are quite a few and they are top quality.
 On a scale of 1-10, I give it an 8.

-6. Architect Studio 3D
+6. Architect Studio 3D (No longer Functional)

 This is a great website for the student interested in architecture.
-It is a one track website, being involved only with architecture, however.
+It is a one-track website, being involved only with architecture, however.
 It is very comprehensive in this area with the history of architecture and Frank Lloyd Wright.
 When the student’s designs are complete they can be displayed in the design gallery and even receive critiques.
 On a scale of 1-10, I give it a 9.

 5. A Brush with Wildlife: Create a Composition with Carl Rungius